This section describes the security controls that Connect to AD uses to protect customer data.

 UKG

-All communications to the UKG API are encrypted and authenticated using an UKG service account.
+All communications to the UKG API are encrypted and authenticated using .
 The transmission channel that is used to transmit data is secured via Transport Layer Security (TLS).

-Connect to AD does require a valid UKG service account in order to establish a connection with the UKG API.
-The UKG service account information [source-object] are all encrypted using RFC 2898 and securely stored.
+Connect to AD requires a valid UKG service account to establish a connection with the UKG API.
+The [source-object] is encrypted using RFC 2898 and securely stored within the configuration file.

 For more information on setting up a valid connection to the UKG API, click